course-dprep/analysing-directors-IMDB/README.md

 ## Motivation

-This study/ is relevant as it can provide insights into whether experience plays a significant role in filmmaking success, informing both aspiring and established directors, film producers, and scholars studying the film industry
+This study is relevant as it can provide insights into whether experience plays a significant role in filmmaking success, informing both aspiring and established directors, film producers, and scholars studying the film industry

 By analyzing IMDb datasets, we will measure a director’s career length based on the span between their first and last directed movie and compare this to the average IMDb ratings of their films.
 Additionally, the number of productions attributed to each director will be taken into account, allowing us to explore whether a higher volume of work influences overall ratings.